CharanSamsani/Employee_Management_App/README.md

 # Employee_Management_App
-A java full stack application for "Employee management" using Spring Boot for backend, ReactJS for frontend and MySQL for database.
+A Java full stack application for "Employee management" using Spring Boot for the backend, ReactJS for the front end, and MySQL for the database.